carpentries/instructor-training/episodes/01-welcome.md

 > ## Pronouns and Names
 >
-> Using correct names and pronouns (e.g. "she/her") is important to setting a tone of respect.
+> Using correct names and pronouns (e.g. "she/her") is important for setting a respectful tone.
 Learning these is hard to
 > do quickly, so we recommend displaying it prominently during the workshop.
 >
 > In an online workshop, give everyone a moment to update their display name to reflect how they would like to be addressed.